 Main ingredients and substitutions

-Wholemeal flour: I used wholemeal flour for this healthy chocolate chip banana pancake recipe.
+Wholemeal flour: I used wholemeal flour for this chocolate chip banana pancake recipe.
 Wholemeal flour has more fibre and minerals than plain flour so I like using them for breakfast bakes!
 If you want to make it gluten-free, use a 1:1 gluten-free flour blend.
 You can also use regular plain flour.
 If using 1:1 gluten-free flour or plain flour, reduce the amount of soy milk to 210ml.

 Soy milk: I like using soy milk in pancakes as I feel it makes the best vegan buttermilk for pancakes.
 You can also use other plant milk such as almond milk, oat milk, etc.